 BENEFITING: Navy SEAL Foundation

-The Navy SEAL Foundation provides immediate and ongoing support and assistance to the Naval Special Warfare community and their families.
-Established in 2000 to serve U.S. Navy SEALs, Special Warfare Combatant-craft Crewmen, Naval Special Warfare support personnel and their families, the Navy SEAL Foundation’s programs are focused on the preservation of the Naval Special Warfare force and their families.
-We provide a comprehensive set of programs specifically designed to improve health and welfare, build and enhance resiliency, empower and educate families and provide critical support during times of illness, injury, or loss.
+The Navy SEAL Foundation provides immediate and ongoing support and assistance to the Naval Special Warfare (NSW) community and their families, and is a cornerstone of empowerment and comfort for the families of the fallen.
+The Foundation is laser focused on preservation of the force and family by providing a comprehensive set of programs specifically designed to improve health and welfare, build and enhance resiliency, empower and educate their families, and provide critical support during times of illness, injury, or loss.
 The NSF helps to bridge the gap of resources not already provided for by the U.S. Navy and the Department of Defense.
 Sadly, more SEALs will make the ultimate sacrifice and more families will need the help of the NSF.

 There are two ways you can have an immediate impact.
 First, please consider making a direct donation to the foundation via my crowdrise page:

 No amount is too little, your participation and awareness will send a strong message to our heroes and their families.
 Second, I am on the host committee for the New York City Navy SEAL Foundation Dinner this December:

 I am looking for additional corporate or individual sponsors to purchase a table.
 Please reach out to me directly for more information.